Savings account: India

 Savings accounts are very popular in India, and almost 80% of the population have one, with many having multiple savings accounts.
 The reserve bank has also introduced Basic Savings Bank Deposit Account which has certain limits, but allows customer to start a bank account with no minimum balance.

-They were not popular among the common man until the 1920s.
+They were not popular among common people until the 1920s.
 Savings accounts did not exist at most banks in India for a lot of time.
 People relied primarily on fixed deposits for preserving their savings.
 Canara Bank (earlier Canara Banking Corporation Limited) introduced the concept of a savings account in 1920, with a set of very rigid rules.
 If a customer wanted to, he could deposit a minimum of ₹1, and a maximum of ₹1000.
 They were not allowed to carry a balance beyond ₹2000.
 They had to give a notice of three days to the bank to be able to withdraw their money.
 The banks also enjoyed the freedom to fix the interest rate on deposits on the lowest credit balance of any one day of each month.

 Banks found innovative ways of adding to their income from savings accounts.
-For every passbook, which was a essential physical book that the customers update to keep a record of all account transactions, the customers were asked to pay 25 paise.
+For every passbook, which was an essential physical book that the customers update to keep a record of all account transactions, the customers were asked to pay 25 paise.
 It is now usually given free of cost.
 For some time, the rate of interest on the balance in the savings account in Indian banks was regulated by the Reserve Bank of India.
 However, the bank can now keep any rate of interest they deem fit.

 Banks have to follow the RBI's know your customer guidelines to allow an individual to open a savings account.

 Almost every bank deposit in India is insured by the Deposit Insurance and Credit Guarantee Corporation (DICGC), to a maximum of ₹5,00,000 or their deposit amount, whichever is lower.